mia-platform/documentation/docs/fast_data/configuration/single_view_creator.md

 If you do not want to use Kafka in the Single View Creator, you can just not set the environment variable *KAFKA_CLIENT_ID* or *KAFKA_BROKERS*.
 If one of them is missing, Kafka will not be configured by the service (requires *single-view-creator-lib* `v9.1.0` or higher)

+## Consuming from Kafka

+As you can see, the Single View Creator lets you configure what channel is used as input through the `PROJECTIONS_CHANGES_SOURCE` environment variable.
+The default channel is MongoDB for the [Projection Changes](/docs/fast_data/inputs_and_outputs.md#projection-changes) but this might not always be what you need.
+The service gives you the alternative to listen from Apache Kafka instead, this can be useful in two different cases:

+- You want to use the [Single View Trigger Generator](/fast_data/single_view_trigger_generator.md) to produce [`sv-trigger`](/fast_data/inputs_and_outputs.md#single-view-trigger-message) messages.
+- You want to configure the [Single View Patch](#single-view-patch) cycle which reads [`pr-update`](/fast_data/inputs_and_outputs.md#projection-update-message) messsages from the Real Time Updater.

+In both of the cases you have to configure all the required environment variables related to kafka.
+First you need to configure the `KAFKA_BROKERS` and `KAFKA_GROUP_ID`, then you probably need to configure your authentication credentials with `KAFKA_SASL_MECHANISM`, `KAFKA_SASL_USERNAME` and `KAFKA_SASL_PASSWORD`.

+Once this is done remember to set the `PROJECTIONS_CHANGES_SOURCE` environment variable to `KAFKA` and to check out the configuration page of the system you need to complete the necessary steps.

 ## Single View Key

 The Single View Key is the Single View Creator part which identifies the Single View document that needs to be updated as consequence of the event that the service has consumed.